HOW DO YOU GET DEHYDRATED?

 The above article was taken from Dr. F. Batmanghelidj' website at WaterCure.com

-The above testimonial attests to the miracle of alkaline water, a very important adjunct therapy used with other alkalizing Classical Chinese medicine modalities (such as acupuncture, herbs, qigong, qi-healing, meditation, exercise, diet, acupressure, counselling) in the Freedom Health Recovery holistic program for treating the root cause(s) of drug addiction.
+The above testimonial attests to the miracle of alkaline hexagonal kangen water, a very important adjunct therapy used with other alkalizing Classical Chinese medicine modalities (such as acupuncture, herbs, qigong, qi-healing, meditation, exercise, diet, acupressure, counselling) in the Quantum Natural Health holistic program for treating the root cause(s) of disease.

-This 50 year old Japanese water technology is another first innovation for Freedom Health Recovery that ensures unequalled success when it comes to recovery from drug addiction!
+This 50 year old Japanese water technology is another first innovation for Quantum Natural Health that ensures unequalled success when it comes to recovery from disease!

 Contact Ricardo B. Serrano, R.Ac. at 604-987-1797 or email for consultation and appointment to get a free gallon of alkaline hexagonal kangen water.